On the vegetation of Iceland surf tip

 Characteristic features, ecology and natural history:

-The question if the flora is American or European by nature can easily be settled: mainly European.
-In the introduction page of this section it has been mentioned that there are only 10 species considered to be true American species and some 100 species true European.
-Having reached this conclusion it should also be stated that some American species play an important role in Iceland's vegetation!
-For example the Lyngbye's Sedge (Carex lyngbyei - Gulstör) Lyngbye's Sedge (Carex lyngbyei - Gulstör) is a dominant species in Iceland wetlands.
-It is a large sedge which can easily be recognized by Iceland's only other tall sedge, the Bottle sedge ( Carex rostrata) by its drooping spikes.
+The question of whether Iceland's flora is primarily American or European can easily be answered: it is predominantly European.
+As mentioned on the introduction page of this section, only about 10 species are regarded as truly American, whereas approximately 100 species are considered truly European.
+Nevertheless, several American species play an important role in Iceland's vegetation.
+One example is the Lyngbye's Sedge (Carex lyngbyei - Gulstör) Lyngbye's Sedge (Carex lyngbyei - Gulstör) which is a dominant species in Icelandic wetlands.
+It is a large sedge that can easily be distinguished from Iceland's only other tall sedge, the Bottle Sedge (Carex rostrata), by its characteristic drooping spikes.

-Another true American sedge is the Hoppner's Sedge (Carex subspathacea - Flæðastör) Hoppner's Sedge (Carex subspathacea - Flæðastör) .
-This sedge is a very small species that grows on salt soils all along the coast The Lyngbye's and Hoppner 's sedges are believed to be closely related (although the don't resemble each other at all) because a third American species, also on Iceland is the Ramenski's sedge (Carex ramenskii) is sometimes considered to be a hybrid product.
-This species grow on grassy brackish grounds, often in fjord areas where fresh water rivers meet the slaty sea.
-This sedge grows in area's that are only occasionally flooded by sea water.
+Closely related to this sedge is the Hoppner's Sedge (Carex subspathacea - Flæðastör) Hoppner's Sedge (Carex subspathacea - Flæðastör) .
+This sedge is a very small species that grows on salt soils all along the coast The Lyngbye's and Hoppner 's sedges are believed to be closely related (although the don't resemble each other at all).
+The Hoppners's sedge is found not only in Iceland and North America but also in northern regions of Scandinavia, Russia and Eastern Asia.

 Continue with: